-Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
+Payment for exams may be done at the link below via credit card or debit card, OR by mailing in a check or money order.
 There will be an online payment fee of 3% for payments submitted by credit or debit card.
 Directions for payment can be found at the end of the online deposit form and in your e-mail confirmation which will be sent to the email address you provide on the registration form.
-Postmark deadline to ensure timely mail in deposit processing is November 1, 2019.
+Postmark deadline to ensure timely mail in deposit processing is October 23, 2020

 Where do I get an admission ticket?

 Students do not need admission tickets to enter the AP® Exam testing facilities.
 However, each student does need a CURRENT picture id, such as a CURRENT school ID or a driver’s license.
 Without picture ID students will not be allowed to enter the room.

 What may I bring with me to the exam room?

 Students MUST bring a current picture ID, at least two #2 pencils, pens in blue or black ink, and a calculator if applicable.
 No cell phones or electronic communication devices are allowed.
 No iPods or MP3 players are allowed.
 No highlighters are allowed.
 Students may bring backpacks, purses, or bags to the testing room, but will be directed to place those items in a specific location inside the exam location.
 Water is the only liquid which may be brought inside the exam room.
 Snack items brought to the testing room must be stored in clear plastic bags.